 4.3.
 Suture the donor PV and HA to the recipient’s counterparts in an end-to-end fashion using 5–0 and 7–0 non absorbable polypropylene sutures, respectively.
 Perform these anastomoses under continuous NMP of the allograft as both HA and PV contains branches both native and artificial in nature.

 4.4.
 Collect the liver and common bile duct biopsy specimens before reperfusion.
 Afterward, release the clamps on the PV and HA in order to re-establish the native dual blood supply for the liver.
 At the same time, cease the NMP after removal of the HA and PV cannula.
-Then, remove the cannula within the IHIVC, and release of the clamp on the SHIVC to.
+Then, flush out approximately 200 mL perfusate within the liver form IHIVC cannula.
+Block IHIVC cannula and release of the clamp on the SHIVC.
 The anhepatic phase is over.
 Obtain a perfusate sample (8 mL) for microbial culture again.

 4.5.
-Ligate the donor SA or GDA and close the interposition vein with suture.
-Anastomose the donor’s IHIVC to the recipient IHIVC or ligate it according to the surgical procedure.
+Remove of the cannulas in the SA or GDA, and interposition vein.
+Ligate the donor SA or GDA and interposition vein.
+Withdraw the cannula in the IHIVC andanastomose the donor’s IHIVC to the recipient IHIVC (bi-caval) or ligate it (piggy-back) according to the surgical procedure.
 Anastomose the donor’s common bile duct to the recipient’s common bile duct with end-to-end fashion after withdrawal of the draining tube.

 4.6.
 Collect liver and common bile duct biopsy specimens again after meticulous hemostasis.
 Close the abdominal wall in the routine procedure.